Kcnarf/d3-distanceLimitedVoronoi/README.md

 #### Context

-As stated in the first sentence of the README file  of the d3-voronoi repository
+As stated in the first sentence of the README file of the [d3-voronoi repository](https://github.com/d3/d3/wiki/Voronoi-Geom):

 > Voronoi layouts are particularly useful for invisible interactive regions, as demonstrated in Nate Vack’s [Voronoi picking](http://bl.ocks.org/njvack/1405439) example

 But this cited example also shows that interractive regions should be close to each point/subjectOfMatter.
 In other words, if the interactive region is far away from the subject of matter, interaction becomes confusing.

-In its example, Nate Vack uses SVG's clipPath technique to limit Voronoï-based interactive region.
-This plugin mimic the final result by computing the adequate region for each subject of matter.
+In its example, Nate Vack uses SVG's clipPath technique to cut off Voronoï-based interactive regions.
+This plugin mimic the final result by computing the adequate distance-limited region around each subject of matter.
 The adequate region is the intersection area between the Voronoï cell and a max-distance circle.

 #### Examples

+* This [block](http://bl.ocks.org/Kcnarf/6d5ace3aa9cc1a313d72b810388d1003) is a revisite of Nate Vack’s _Voronoi picking_ example
-* This [block](href='http://bl.ocks.org/Kcnarf/4de291d8b2d1e6501990540d87bc1baf') uses this __d3.geom.limitedDistanceVoronoi__ plugin.
+* This [block](http://bl.ocks.org/Kcnarf/4de291d8b2d1e6501990540d87bc1baf) uses the __d3.geom.limitedDistanceVoronoi__ plugin in a real case study

 #### Usages
 In your HTML file, load the plugin after loading D3.
 The result may look like: